Manuel Arteaga

-Manuel Alejandro Arteaga Rubianes (born 17 June 1994) is a Venezuelan professional footballer who plays as a forward for Phoenix Rising FC in the USL Championship.
+Manuel Alejandro Arteaga Rubianes (born 17 June 1994) is a Venezuelan professional footballer who plays as a forward for Tampa Bay Rowdies in the USL Championship.

 Club career

 Zulia

-Arteaga began his career with Zulia FC. where he made his debut on the 15/8/2010 in a 4-1 victory over Atlético El Vigía.
-He scored his first senior goal against Deportivo Petare on 20 February 2011, coming on as a 69th minute sub he scored in the 85th minute to seal a 1-0 victory for his team.
-On 30 October 2011 Arteaga scored a 67th-minute equaliser (2-2) against Estudiantes de Mérida it ended 2-2.
-He scored in the 8th minute beating Trujillanos FC 1-0 on 6 November 2011.
-Arteaga scored the only goal in the 1-0 match v Anzoátegui on 15 April 2012, he also scored the first goal in the 18th minute against Yaracuyanos FC on 22 April 2012 where his team won 2-1 away from home.
+Arteaga began his career with Zulia FC. where he made his debut on 15 August 2010 in a 4–1 victory over Atlético El Vigía.
+He scored his first senior goal against Deportivo Petare on 20 February 2011, coming on as a 69th minute sub he scored in the 85th minute to seal a 1–0 victory for his team.
+On 30 October 2011, Arteaga scored a 67th-minute equaliser (2–2) against Estudiantes de Mérida it ended 2–2.
+He scored in the 8th minute beating Trujillanos FC 1–0 on 6 November 2011.
+Arteaga scored the only goal in the 1-0 match v Anzoátegui on 15 April 2012, he also scored the first goal in the 18th minute against Yaracuyanos FC on 22 April 2012 where his team won 2–1 away from home.

 In January 2011 he went on trial with Liverpool but they declined to sign him.

 In May 2011 he went on trial with Fiorentina but they did not sign him after the period expired.